 After the Victim Compensation Fund (VCF) added more than 75 types of cancer in 2010, administrators for the WTC Health Program included breast cancer in its List of Covered Cancers.
 This came about from a casual observance of the connection between disrupted nighttime sleep and first responders involved in clean-up work.
 Later, a publication called Lancet Oncology noticed a link between female and male breast cancer and PCBs, also known as polychlorinated biphenyls.
 Researchers confirmed the connection to PCBs when they located them in the toxic dust of Ground Zero.

 According to medical researchers, PCBs can disrupt the endocrine system and/or enhance metastatic properties found in breast cancer cells.
-If you suspect that you could have developed breast cancer resulting from toxic dust exposure, we urge you to contact your doctor and then visit Gregory Cannata & Associates for your free legal consultation.
+If you suspect that you could have developed breast cancer resulting from toxic dust exposure, we urge you to contact your doctor and then visit Cannata, Hendele & Cannata for your free legal consultation.

 Congress first passed legislation authorizing the disbursement of funds to pay health care and other expenses for first responders and survivors of the terrorist attack in December 2001.
 Program funding lasted until 2004.
 Fortunately, it came up for renewal in 2010, 2015, and 2019 and is authorized to continue until 2090.
 The fund has also gone by the name James Zadroga Health and Compensation Act since 2010.